-- 1/2 gallon Louisiana wild cherries (or fresh bing cherries)
+- 1/2 gallon Louisiana wild cherries (or fresh or frozen bing cherries)

 - 2 cups sugar